rainingmaster/lua-shdict-nginx-module/README.md

 **context:** *init_by_lua&#42;, set_by_lua&#42;, rewrite_by_lua&#42;, access_by_lua&#42;, content_by_lua&#42;, header_filter_by_lua&#42;, body_filter_by_lua&#42;, log_by_lua&#42;, ngx.timer.&#42;, balancer_by_lua&#42;, ssl_certificate_by_lua&#42;, ssl_session_fetch_by_lua&#42;, ssl_session_store_by_lua&#42;*

-Inserts the specified (numerical or string) `value` at the head of the list named `key` in the shm-based dictionary [dict](#).
+Inserts the specified (numerical or string) `value` at the head of the list named `key` in the shm-based dictionary `dict`.
 Returns the number of elements in the list after the push operation.

 If `key` does not exist, it is created as an empty list before performing the push operation.
 When the `key` already takes a value that is not a list, it will return `nil` and `"value not a list"`.